costin-zaharia-sonarsource/data-flow-analysis-poc/ReadMe.md

 According to documentation, **CopyAnalysis** is currently off by default for all analyzers as it has known performance issues and needs performance tuning.
 It can be enabled by end users with **editorconfig** option **copy_analysis**.

+## Property Set Analysis

+Dataflow analysis to track values assigned to one or more properties of an object to identify and flag incorrect/insecure object state.

+Currently the API is internal and cannot be used outside `roslyn-analyzers`.

 ## References

 [Well-known flow analyses](https://github.com/dotnet/roslyn-analyzers/blob/master/docs/Writing%20dataflow%20analysis%20based%20analyzers.md#well-known-flow-analyses)